pyca/pynacl/docs/api/hash.rst

     :param encoder: A class that is able to encode the hashed message.
     :return: The hashed message.
     :rtype: bytes(:py:data:`.SIPHASHX_BYTES`) long bytes sequence
+    :raises nacl.exceptions.UnavailableError: If called when using a minimal build of libsodium.